“I Have Social Media Skills, But My Resume Isn’t Getting Me the Job”

 5. Prove Your Impact on Sales and Conversions

-If your social media work contributed to sales, lead generation, or website traffic, make sure to highlight that.
-So Instead of:
+When your social media work contributed to sales, lead generation, or website traffic, highlight those results.
+Instead of:

 “Helped improve online sales through social media.”